Coronavirus: Cambridge Avantidrome closed due to user showing symptoms

 "The Home of Cycling Charitable Trust that operates the Avantidrome has taken the precautionary measure to close to support the wellbeing of our wider community.
 Staff of the Trust and all tenants will work from home and a deep clean will be undertaken of the facility."

+• Coronavirus: International students in isolation while travel mate tested for Covid-19

-The person was tested this morning and the results are expected back between 24 hours and five days.
+Avantidrome Scott Gemmill said the person was tested this morning and the results are expected back between 24 hours and five days.

+The centre, which was today being disinfected, would remain closed until they had the person's tests results back.

+He said it remained unclear what time the person visited the facility but he confirmed they did not bike on the track, use the gym or sit in the public gallery.

+"We are working closely with the Trust and with Cycling New Zealand to take all necessary precautions, including isolating those who had direct contact with the individual in question and deep cleaning the HPSNZ facility."

+HPSNZ was also working closely with Cycling New Zealand to minimise the impact of the incident on the team's preparations for the Tokyo Olympic and Paralympic Games.

-A Hamilton City Council worker is also being tested for Covid-19.
+Meanwhile, a Hamilton City Council worker is also being tested for Covid-19.

 The staffer is in self-isolation while being tested.
 A council spokesman wouldn't comment on the case, citing privacy, but the Herald understands the man had been overseas and returned to work last week before showing flu-like symptoms.